How to properly use a K-II Meter during a paranormal investigation

 Paranormal investigators have been using the K-II for a long time now.
 I personally don’t use a K-II in my ghost hunting adventures.
 I use a tri-field meter.
 This 3-axis meter gives accurate readings.
 You can get direction and maximum strength with this kind of device.

 Paranormal investigators should be aware of their surroundings and identify devices that can generate low-frequency EMF.
+Kitchen appliances, electric motors, or space heaters are some items to be weary off.
 Not every instance of the K-II going off is paranormal.